Israel58/odin-recipes/README.md

 # odin-recipes
-building out a recipe webpage for HTML practice
+    building out a recipe webpage for HTML practice testing